timmyktom/angular_ngrx_example/example-angular2-ngrx/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Download
+Run 'npm install' so that node modules get install to the project folder.